top of page

 • Twitter

-I provide new empirical evidence on the direct and indirect impact of services offshoring on local labour market employment and wages, using a unique dataset on firms in the UK for the period 2000-2015.
-Exploiting the variation in firms' services offshoring across labour markets, I show that aggregate local labour employment and wages respond positively to services offshoring.
-At the firm level, spillovers from offshoring firms to non-offshoring firms partly explain the positive results and services offshoring complementary to firms' production has a larger effect than services offshoring competing with firms' outputs.
-Finally, I show that services offshoring widens the dispersion of firms within local labour markets.
+This study provides new empirical evidence on the direct and indirect impact of services offshoring on local labour market employment and wages.
+I construct a unique firm-level dataset locating offshoring flows at the postcode level in the UK between 2000-2015.
+Exploiting quasi-random variation in firms' services offshoring across local labour markets, I find positive employment and wages elasticities to services offshoring within local labour markets.
+Spillovers from offshoring raise demand for labour for firms within a local labour market, including those not involved directly in services offshoring.
+Finally, I show that services offshoring increases employment and wage dispersion within local labour markets.

 Work in Progress

-Bundling Goods and Services (2023), with Bjorn Thor Arnarson and Andreas Moxnes [working title]
+Bundling Goods and Services (joint with Andreas Moxnes and Björn Thor Arnson)

 bottom of page